The Athenaeum Hotel: History

 Hope House was built at 116 Piccadilly in 1849–1850 by Henry Pelham-Clinton, the 6th Duke of Newcastle.
 The name Athenaeum first appears around 1864 when the house was bought by the Junior Athenaeum Club.
-The house was redeveloped in the 1930s as an art deco apartment block, still called the Athenaeum.
+The site was redeveloped in 1937, with the construction of an art deco apartment block, the Athenaeum Court.

-In 1971 The Rank Organisation purchased the 1930s Athenaeum Court apartment block, opening it as The Athenaeum Hotel after a two-year refurbishment.
-Through Rank's direct links to Hollywood the hotel attracted guests including Steven Spielberg, Marlon Brando, Harrison Ford, Lauren Bacall, Liza Minnelli and Warren Beatty.
+In 1971, The Rank Organisation purchased the Athenaeum Court.
+It re-opened as The Athenaeum Hotel in 1973, after being gutted and rebuilt.
+The hotel attracted guests including Steven Spielberg, Marlon Brando, Harrison Ford, Lauren Bacall, Liza Minnelli and Warren Beatty, through Rank's Hollywood links.
 Rank encouraged the stars of its films (including Elizabeth Taylor) to take up residence at the hotel whilst working on projects in England.
 The Hollywood Reporter observed that there were more movie stars to be seen in London's Athenaeum than in the Polo Lounge of the Beverly Hills Hotel.

-For over twenty years Sally Bulloch was the Executive Manager.